Skip to main content

 Camping

 While no tent sites have been designated by the DEC (Sep.
 2023), backcountry camping rules apply.
 There’s also the option of snagging a spot at the lean-to located on the site of an old lodge.
-You’ll have to hike in a couple miles from the Four Corners parking area, partially via an old access road.
-Several tent camping sites are also planned for along Gulf Brook Road, with a couple sites on Boreas Pond.
+You’ll have to hike a couple of miles from the Four Corners parking area, partially via an old access road.
+Several tent camping sites are also planned for along Gulf Brook Road, with a couple of sites on Boreas Pond.
 Keep up-to-date on the DEC page for the Boreas Ponds Tract for more information.

 Hunting